 There are two ways to test if you are getting ripped off:

-- Ask for a quote on both blue sapphire and white sapphire.
-White sapphire should be much less expensive than blue sapphire.
-If it’s not, you are probably not getting a fair quote.
+- Ask for a quote on both white and blue sapphires.
+White sapphires should be much less expensive than blue sapphires.
+If they’re not, you are probably not getting a fair quote.

 |White Sapphire (AAA Quality)||Diamond (GIA Certified, G-Color)|